sigurof/Git-Cheat-Sheet-Terminal/README.md

 <code> user@src > git add -A</code>

 dash A for "all".
-Now that we have added all previously existing files, git is aware of them but still does not consider them to be in effect.
+Now that we have added all previously existing files, git is aware of these "changes" but still does not consider them to be in effect.
 To make it so, we type:

 <code> user@src > git commit -m "Write commit message here" </code>